amskywalker/Laravel8InertiaReact/README.md

-## Laravel 8 with Inertia React and Typescriptara
+## Laravel 8 with Inertia React and Typescript